michal0janczyk/michaljanczyk.github.io/_pages/resume.markdown

 * Leveraged many AWS and GCP storage, database, and technologies (S3, Postgres, DynamoDB, Redshift, Data Pipeline, EMR Clusters) for OLX Group data infrastructure using Infrastructure as Code(Terraform)
 * Built and managed ETL processes using Airflow, Redshift, Presto, EMR to create data pipelines that are used by various teams in OLX Group
 * Created monitoring, automating, data quality rules checking and alerting system for multiple data pipelines based on integrated Tableau Server
-* Created a hardware monitoring system for multiple AWS ES2 based on SignalFx.
+* Created a hardware monitoring system for multiple AWS ES2 based on SignalFx
 * Created optimal solutions to make OLX Group GDPR compliant

 **Technologies: Python3.7, Scala**